moonshinelabs-ai/skipper-tool/README.md

 - **Click**: `skipper command --command_type click --prompt "Click the login button"`
 - **Type**: `skipper command --command_type type --prompt "Enter username: john.doe<Enter>"`
 - **Scroll**: `skipper command --command_type scroll --prompt "Scroll down"`

-## Integration with Claude Code

-Skipper is designed to work seamlessly with Claude Code and other AI agents.
-To integrate it, simply usage information to your agent's configuration, such as `CLAUDE.md` or `AGENT.md`.
-For an example `AGENT.md` file, see [EXAMPLE.AGENT.md](EXAMPLE.AGENT.md).

 ## Advanced Features